Implementation of Oblivious Transfer over Binary-Input AWGN Channels by Polar Codes: Main results

 \subsection{Motivation and setup}

 The asymmetric information at the transmitter Alice and the receiver Bob is essential for \gls{ot} protocol design.
-There exists an elegant and simple \gls{ot} protocol by transmitting over \gls{bec} without channel coding, because such a use of \gls{bec} efficiently provides such asymmetry.
-In contrast, in the classical use of polar codes, \gls{bbcs} are frozen to, e.g., zeros, \gls{bbcs} are completely useless for the receiver, while \gls{gbcs} can be successfully decoded, when the code is properly designed.
-In this way, the transmitter and the receiver shares identical information, which cannot be used for \gls{ot}.
+There is an elegant and simple \gls{ot} protocol that transmits over \gls{bec} without channel coding, because such a use of \gls{bec} efficiently provides such asymmetry.
+In contrast, in the classical use of polar codes, \gls{bbcs} are frozen to, e.g., zeros, and are completely useless for the receiver, while \gls{gbcs} can be successfully decoded, when the code is properly designed.
+In this way, the transmitter and the receiver share identical information, which cannot be used for \gls{ot}.